Lazenby’s was one of the largest sauce manufacturers in Britain. Their flagship Harvey’s fish sauce was a popular condiment in Victorian homes.

-The business was passed to Elizabeth’s sons, Henry (1784 – 1851) and Edward Frederick Lazenby (1790 – 1830), who paid their mother an annuity of £300.
-In 1818 Henry took full control of the business.
+The business was eventually passed to Elizabeth’s sons; Henry Lazenby (1784 – 1851) and Edward Frederick Lazenby (1790 – 1830), who continued to pay their mother an annuity of £300.
+Henry Lazenby took full control of the business from 1818.

-William had retired by 1871, and control of the company passed to his son Walter (1835 – 1910).
-William’s will in 1875 was valued at £50,000 (£5.2 million in 2015.
+William had retired by 1871, and control of the company passed to his son, Walter Lazenby (1835 – 1910).
+William’s estate was valued at £50,000 in 1875, or roughly £5.2 million in 2015.

 E Lazenby & Son was acquired by Crosse & Blackwell, a large manufacturer of preserved foods, in 1919.
 Charles Lazenby was appointed to the Crosse & Blackwell board as one of ten directors.
 The takeover facilitated greater distribution of Lazenby products.

 The company left the original Wigmore Street premises in 1922.
-The Trinity Street factory was closed in 1926 and production was transferred to Bermondsey.
+The Trinity Street factory was closed in 1925 and production was transferred to Bermondsey.

-E Lazenby branded products survived in Britain until at least the late 1960s, but production may have ended with the closure of the Bermondsey factory in 1969.
+Nestle of Switzerland acquired Crosse & Blackwell in 1960.
+E Lazenby branded foodstuffs continued to be sold in Britain until at least the late 1960s, but production may have ended with the closure of the Bermondsey factory in 1969.